Water Resources Management Plan 2024

 In order to maintain the security of the water we supply to our customers and in compliance with national security requirements as described in the Water Industry Act 1991 section s.37(B), some minor details have been removed (or "redacted") from the Water Resource Management Plan documents that we have published.
 The information we have redacted is mainly about site names (these are shown in our public consultation documents as site codes rather than site names), and we have also redacted a diagram of our water supply network.
 Full details of these sites and diagrams are provided in the unredacted documents we share with our regulators, so that they receive all the information necessary for a detailed technical assessment of our plan.

-- You are developing technology which aims to reduce the usage of water at home or business; and/or
+- You are developing technology which aims to reduce the usage of water at home or business.

-If you meet any of the criteria above and would like further information please contact our Water Resources Team email@example.com.
+If you meet any of the criteria above and would like further information, please contact our Water Resources Team at email@example.com

 If you would like to submit a bid directly to Bristol Water, please complete the relevant form (found in our Bid Assessment Framework) and provide all available information to the best of your knowledge.
 We would encourage any potential third-party bidders to contact us directly – our Procurement team will offer support in completing applications.
 They can be contacted at firstname.lastname@example.org.